Our Staff

 Rev. Ethan J. Cole - Rector

 A lifelong Episcopalian, the Rev Ethan J. Cole is a native of Western New York.
 He attended Hobart College (’00) and Harvard Divinity School (’04).
 After being ordained in 2004, he served churches in the Buffalo area before moving to Southwest Florida in 2014.
 Most recently he has served as Canon for Congregational Life at the Cathedral Church of St. Peter in St. Petersburg.
 Having served as a missionary in South Africa and Uganda as a seminarian, he has a focus on mission and outreach.
 Preaching, pastoral care, and bible studies are particular ministerial focuses for Ethan, seeking to connect people with the transforming love of Christ.
 He believes that the church is called to be open, inclusive, and welcoming to all people, and that the church has a responsibility to be an agent for good in the community.
-Ethan’s personal interests include nature and hiking, birds and wildlife, travel, reading, and fitness, 12 Step spirituality, and a good cup of coffee.
+Ethan’s personal interests include nature and hiking, birds and wildlife, travel, reading, fitness, 12 Step spirituality, and a good cup of coffee.

 Contact Ethan at ethancole@stbartsinstpete.org